sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around/Fundamentals 1: Getting Around.md

       <li><strong>My Documents</strong> is a personal folder for you to save content you have created</Li>
       <li><strong>Workspaces</strong> are a way to organize and share content with specific members or teams within your organization.
 Items placed in workspaces can be accessed by anyone who has permission to that workspace.</Li>
       <li><strong>Connections</strong> (visible to Administrators and Creators by default): Connections list the data warehouses you have connections to.
 Clicking on one of them shows the tables in that warehouse you can access.
 There can be many connections for a single Sigma account, each configured with different levels of access to the warehouse, to be shared with members or teams.<br>
-      <strong>NOTE:</strong> In this Virtual Hands On Lab environment you can only see and access the “Sigma Sample Database” database used for this lab.
+      <strong>NOTE:</strong> In this QuickStart you can only see and access the “Sigma Sample Database” database used for this QuickStart.
       </ol>
   </li>
     <li><strong>Administration:</strong> Dedicated area for user management and other common configuration settings.
 Only shown to users in the Admin role.</li>